syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/rename-image.md

+---
+layout: post
+title: How to Rename Image in Blazor RichTextEditor Component | Syncfusion
+description: Checkout and learn about Rename Image in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Rename uploaded images in server before inserting it in the Rich Text Editor

 By using the `RichTextEditorImageSettings` property, we can specify the server handler to upload and rename the selected image.
 Then we can bind the `OnImageUploadSuccess` event, to receive the modified file name from the server and update it in the Rich Text Editor's insert image dialog.